 Day 31.
 Sesriem area to Fish River Canyon Highlights.
 Fish River Canyon, Namibia.Our journey continues southbound through the barren and rocky landscape dotted with strange looking quiver trees.

 Day 32.
 Fish River Canyon to Orange River Highlights.
 Orange (Gariep) River, Namibia.
 Accommodation.
 Felix Unite.Heading south, we travel through rocky terrain dotted with quiver trees and succulents native to the area and make our way to the Orange River bordering Namibia and South Africa.
 Our camp is located on the river bank on the Namibian side and here you will have the opportunity to take an option canoe, walk the magnificent rugged kloofs or relax by the water.

 Day 34.
 Cederberg Area to Cape Town Highlights.
-Cape Town, South Africa.Back onto the truck for the final leg of our adventure down to the 'Mother City' Cape Town.
+Cape Town, South Africa.Back onto the Acacia vehicle for the final leg of our adventure down to the 'Mother City' Cape Town.
 One of the world's most iconic cities dominated by Table Mountain towering over the city.